Learning

 Pope Benedict XVI

 Are you ready to take the next step in your relationship with Christ and His Church?
-RCIA is the short name for the process by which an inquirer formally becomes a Catholic in full communion with the Catholic Church.
+OCIA is the short name for the process by which an inquirer formally becomes a Catholic in full communion with the Catholic Church.
 If you are unbaptised, or were baptised as a child yet have not completed subsequent Sacraments, RCIA is the bridge to full participation in the life of the Church.

 Check the home page for updates, or click here for more info.
 Classes are generally held once a week.